 The platforms also offer residual commissions, which are paid using a binary compensation plan structure.

-You may be asking what does a binary compensation plan means.
+You may be asking what a binary compensation plan mean.

 It’s not difficult to understand; this term is only a fancy name for an MLM pyramid.

 Each time your recruit recruits a new member, you get paid as well.

 Unfortunately, this is very normal with MLMs.